RLW401/Meetup/backend/Old_README.md

     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "name": "Name must be a string",
+        "Page must be greater than or equal to 0", "Size must be greater than or equal to 0", "Name must be a string",
-        "type": "Type must be 'Online' or 'In Person'", "startDate": "Start date must be a valid datetime", }
+        "Type must be 'Online' or 'In Person'",
+        "Start date must be a valid datetime",
+      ]
     }
     ```